 How long have your numbers been stuck?
 How long have you been riding the latest plateau in training, waiting to see when you’ll see the progression you’re after?

 Today’s article is going to uncover the secrets of arguably, the most effective strength training modality known to man – Overload Eccentric Training

-Ever feel like you lose your balance?
-Or have “poor coordination”?
-Many people struggle with the ability to control their body position particularly when performing newer exercises.
+To add to the strength plateaus, do you ever feel like your strength issues comes from “poor coordination” or stability?
+Many people struggle with the ability to control their body position, particularly when performing newer exercises.
 Although this is a product of kinaesthetic awareness, stability is significantly influenced by your eccentric strength.

 Muscles work in 3 different ways when under active tension:

 - Concentric: this is the method of muscle action most people are familiar with.
 The shortening of muscle fibers under tension, or in other words, the “lifting of a weight”.

 - Isometric: The origin of the Unshakable Strength Program – We’ve written an entire guide on this method of training previously.
 This is where the muscle is under active tension, but there is no significant change in muscle length and no movement actually occurs.
 E.g. pushing as hard as you can against a wall.

 - Eccentric: this is the one most bodybuilders are familiar with due to the “muscle damage” aspect of the motion.
 This is where the muscle lengthens under tension, or in other words, the lowering of a weight.

 While there is no perfect method of training, the key fault in our approach to training, often comes from the fact we only focus on the concentric portion of the movement.